-Kimberlie Simms, CSW
+Kimberlie Simms, LCSW

-Kimi Simms is a certified social worker with extensive experience in psychiatric acute care counseling with adults, adolescents, and children.
+Kimi Simms is a Licensed Clinical Social Worker with extensive experience in psychiatric acute care counseling with adults, adolescents, and children.
 She graduated from Ohio State University with a Master’s in Social Work.
 During her master’s program, Kimi had experience working in two high schools as a school social worker.
 As a school social worker, she assisted students and their family members find success in their educational and mental health goals.
 Also, during her graduate program, she worked at an adult psychiatric hospital, as a therapist, working with adults experiencing, psychosis, mania, suicidal ideation, debilitating depression, and anxiety to regain stability.
 After graduation, Kimi worked as a community-based therapist, working with children, adolescents, and their families to accomplish their therapeutic goals.
 In addition, Kimi worked as an Acute Crisis Response Clinician at Nationwide Children’s Hospital, where she worked with survivors of trauma, including survivors of sexual assault, human trafficking, rape, incest, sexual abuse, physical abuse, and survivors of domestic violence.
 Also, within the hospital setting, Kimi worked closely with youth battling suicidal ideation, aggressive behaviors, and self-injurious behaviors.
-To add to the clinical experiences, Kimi has training in CBT, DBT, crisis intervention, verbal de-escalation, suicide/lethality assessment, and motivational interviewing.
+To add to the clinical experiences, Kimi has training in CBT, DBT, EMDR, crisis intervention, verbal de-escalation, suicide/lethality assessment, and motivational interviewing.

-Jake Stucki, CSW
+Jacob Stucki, CSW

 Jodi Lycett, CMHC